Most Effective Products

 Apply by squeezing the duster into small openings.
 Go inside your home and apply in areas where you found scorpions or where scorpions might hide.

-Apply in cracks and crevices, close to baseboards, in voids in walls, in openings underneath sinks where plumbing penetrates the wall, and around openings near window frames, and door frames.
+Apply in cracks and crevices, close to baseboards, in voids in walls, in openings underneath sinks where plumbing penetrates the wall, and around openings near window and door frames.

-Step 3 - Lay Out Solutions Pro Glue Boards
+Step 3: Lay Out Solutions Pro Glue Boards

-Solutions Pro Glue BoardSticky cardboard traps are an effective, low-cost method of capturing Scorpions that are wandering around the home that you lost sight of.
+Sticky cardboard traps are an effective, low-cost method of capturing scorpions that have wandered around the home you lost sight of.

-Lay out a few Solutions Pro Glue Boards in the basement, around the garage, around points of entry, in the yard and other suspected areas.
-This glueboard comes in increments of 72, which is just enough for complete coverage around an average-sized home or property.
+Lay out a few Solutions Pro Glue Boards in the basement, around the garage, around points of entry, in the yard, and other suspected areas.
+This glue board comes in increments of 72, which is just enough for complete coverage around an average-sized home or property.

 Prevention